tarantool/doc/doc/reference/tt_cli/configuration.rst

             -   ``--local=DIRECTORY``

                 ``-L=DIRECTORY``
+            -   Searched from the specified directory to the root.
+                ``/etc/tarantool`` if the file is not found.
             -   The specified directory.
                 If tarantool or tt executable files are found in working directory, they will be used further.
-            -   Searched from the working directory to the root.
-                ``/etc/tarantool`` if the file is not found.